June 26, 2022 Bulletin

 SANCTUARY CANDLES:

 The Sanctuary candles will be lit for the entire week for your intention.
-For the week of March 6-12, the left sanctuary candle is for the health & well- being of Charlotee Baicco from sister Rose Bonamase.
-There is no request for the right sanctuary candle.
+For the week of June 12-18 there are no request for sanctuary candles.

 LITURGICAL SCHEDULE